LostImbecile/Sparking-Zero-Audio-Modding-Tool/README.md

 - Mapping files
 - Hcakey generation (This game combines a shared key with one present in the .awb)
 - Batch files or commands to do with UnrealRezen and Unrealpak
+- Header replacement logic for ACBs if needed

 See this [Manual Guide](https://docs.google.com/document/d/1hjCoHq5XxsIRARTcqUn12roO_SVsuiYhDwmwWXCrDQ0/edit?tab=t.y5zlgcmfyfcs) for general BGM/File replacement, it's the process the BgmModdingTool implements, noting that the fixed sized version should work for most games using CriWare.
 The main tool is Sparking Zero specific, the other is not and may be re-used after you edit the HCA Signature used to find the HCAs themselves.